DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 ## To clone the repository

-cloning the repository creates a local copy on your computer.
+Cloning the repository creates a local copy on your computer.

 1. In the Github repository select the **code** tab.
 2. In the **clone https** section select the clipboard icon.

 ![screen shot of github clone](docs/readme-images/github-clone.png)

-3. Open **Git Bash** terminaal in your IDE.
+3. Open **Git Bash** terminal in your IDE.
 4. Go to or create a directory for the cloned repository.
 5. Enter command **git clone** and paste the URL copied from GitHub.
 6. Press **enter** and the local clone will be created.